 - Walk early and often.
 We'll work with you to walk in your room within eight hours of your surgery.
 Then we'll help you walk two more times that day.
 The next day, we'll help you walk three or more times in our hallways.

-- Prevent life-threatening blood clots; wear Sequential Compression Devices (SCDs) at least 18 hours a day.
+- Prevent life-threatening blood clots.
+Wear sequential compression devices (SCDs) at least 18 hours a day.

 - Learn about postpartum and newborn care: Watch recommended education videos and spend time with your nurse and lactation consultant (as applicable).
 Feel free to ask lots of questions.

-- Limit in hospital visitors to promote rest between infant feeding and care sessions.
+- Limit in-hospital visitors to promote rest between infant feeding and care sessions.

 Please speak with your nurses if you have any questions or concerns about these activities and how they help you recover as quickly as possible.